shadtek/utahrenfaire/README.md

 # utahrenfaire
 The website for the Utah Renaissance Faire runs on Node.js, is built on AngularJS with ui-router, and editable items are referenced on Firebase.

+The files are served up using this repo: https://github.com/shadtek/static-server

 Firebase App: https://utahrenfaire.firebaseio.com/

 **Data path from Firebase to the view:**